How to Tell the Father About an Unplanned Pregnancy

 Types of Relationship with the Father

 Husband: An unplanned pregnancy in a healthy marriage is a common occurrence.
-That doesn’t necessarily mean it will be easy; just because you are married doesn’t mean you are always ready for children.
+However, just because you are married doesn’t necessarily mean you are ready for this child.
 But, it does mean this is a respectful conversation you should be able to have, and hopefully you and your husband can support each other through this surprise.

 Boyfriend: There’s a wide range of circumstances in this category.
 Obviously, how to tell a boyfriend about an unplanned pregnancy is going to be easier if you have been together for years rather than just dating for a few months.
 Either way, if you feel safe doing so, it is good to have this talk early on and give your boyfriend a chance to be supportive and involved.